ahmadelsap3/worldbank-data-pipeline/README.md

-# World Bank Data Pipeline# World Bank Data Pipeline# World Bank Data Pipeline
+# World Bank Data Pipeline# World Bank Data Pipeline# World Bank Data Pipeline# World Bank Data Pipeline

-An automated ETL pipeline that fetches World Bank development indicators, loads them into Snowflake, transforms the data using dbt, and orchestrates the entire process with Dagster.
+An automated ETL pipeline that fetches World Bank development indicators, loads them into Snowflake, transforms the data using dbt, and orchestrates everything with Dagster.

-## 🏗️ ArchitectureAn automated ETL pipeline that fetches World Bank development indicators, loads them into Snowflake, transforms the data using dbt, and orchestrates the entire process with Dagster.An automated ETL pipeline that fetches World Bank development indicators, loads them into Snowflake, transforms the data using dbt, and orchestrates the entire process with Dagster.
+## ArchitectureAn automated ETL pipeline that fetches World Bank development indicators, loads them into Snowflake, transforms the data using dbt, and orchestrates the entire process with Dagster.